 Intravenous (IV) saline solutions are incredibly common in healthcare.
+What is saline solution used for?
 They are used to treat dehydration, flush wounds, administer diluted medications, and sustain patients through surgery, dialysis, and chemotherapy.
-But are they actually good for us?

 Saline solution is a combination of sodium chloride and water at a concentration of 9 grams of salt per litre (a 0.9% solution).
 It is commonly called normal saline, though it may also be referred to as isotonic saline.
 This is because it is “physiologically normal”, even though it is not exactly like blood.
 However, it can be used in higher and lower concentrations.